 6. I am having problems with my Jeep.
 Can anyone help tell me what is wrong?

-7. Does the club ever attend events outside of Ft.
-Myers?
+7. Does the club ever attend events outside of Fort Myers?

-There are two large Jeeping events in Florida that many of the club’s members attend as a group.
-These are Jeep Beach in Daytona, usually held in April and Jeeptoberfest in Ocala, held in October.
+There are three large Jeeping events in Florida that many of the club’s members attend as a group.
+These are Jeepin’ with Judd in Bartow, held in February, Jeep Beach in Daytona, held in April and, Jeeptoberfest in Ocala, held in October.

 8. How is the club governed?